Glossary of Banking Terms

 Prime Rate – The interest rate that banks use to establish the indexed rate for certain loan products.

 Quarter – Three months of the financial calender, often used as a basis for reporting performance and normally expressed as Q1, Q2, Q3, and Q4.
+Refinancing – Replacing an existing loan with a new loan that offers better terms and conditions, such as a lower interest rate or fees.

 Reserve Currency – A large amount of currency held by central banks and major financial institutions to use for international transactions.
-The most important reserve currency today is the US dollar.

 Routing Number – The first nine numbers that appear at the bottom of a check to identify the financial institution responsible for holding the account.

-Safety Deposit Box – A type of safe located inside a bank vault and rented to customers for their use in storing valuable items.
+Safe Deposit Box – A type of safe located inside a bank vault and rented to customers for their use in storing valuable items.

 SEPA (Single Euro Payments Area) – European payment system that allows individuals, businesses, and other economic agents to send and receive payments in euros.